bhushannaikaroskar/ecom-react/README.md

 <br>

 *(Note: Grand store runs on a mock backend.
 This means that the instance of server created is temporary and on refreshing the page the previous state is gone.
-So do not reload at any time while using the site or it will load a new instanceof server. )*
+So do not reload at any time while using the site or it will load a new instance of server. )*

-You can follow